 Here’s how you can create a Miraculous Moment, right now.

-First, become present by looking around and noticing what is happening (ask yourself the questions above in Key #2).
+First, become present by looking around and noticing what is happening.

 Combining mindfulness with savoring the moment is powerful, and the benefits are backed by research.
 Doing these things together can improve your psychological health and life satisfaction.